GetPageSpeed/nginx-extras-docs/docs/modules/substitutions.md

 ---

 title: "String substitutions module for nginx"
 description: "RPM package nginx-module-substitutions. nginx_substitutions_filter is a filter module which can do both regular expression and fixed string substitutions on response bodies.
 This module is quite different from the Nginx's native Substitution Module.
-It scans the output chains buffer and matches string line by line, just like Apache's mod_substitute  For any issues, see bug tracker at https://github.com/yaoweibin/ngx_http_substitutions_filter_module/issues and reference commit b8a71eacc7f986ba091282ab8b1bbbc6ae1807e0 if requested, not the version of the package. "
+It scans the output chains buffer and matches string line by line, just like Apache's mod_substitute  For any issues, see bug tracker at https://github.com/yaoweibin/ngx_http_substitutions_filter_module/issues and reference commit b8a71eacc7f986ba091282ab8b1bbbc6ae1807e0 if requested, not the version of the package."

 ---